Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Alpharetta.
-Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Alpharetta.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a home valued at $500,000 — common in Alpharetta — that could mean over $20,000 in added value.